 \section{Introduction}

 Salient object detection (SOD) aims to identify and segment object(s) that attract human attention in a visible image, and its workflow is shown in Fig.~\ref{fig::motivation} (a).
 It can help eliminate redundant information and has been applied in many computer vision tasks, such as instance segmentation~\cite{li2023boost}, object tracking~\cite{zhang2020track}, and video analysis~\cite{cong2019video,fan2019video}.
 Though achieving great success~\cite{zhou2023texture,ma2023bbrf,tian2023modeling}, single-modal SOD still fails in some challenging scenes, e.g., low illumination, complex background, and similar foreground and background.
 To tackle these challenges, depth maps and thermal images have been successively introduced for the single-modal SOD to provide additional geometric spatial information and overall shape information in various complex scenes, respectively.
-Therefore, multi-modal SOD exploits the complementary benefits of RGB-Depth (RGB-D)~\cite{piao2019depth,Zhao19CPFP,fu2020JLDCF,zhang20UCNet,liu20Learning} or RGB-Thermal (RGB-T)~\cite{tu2019rgb,tu2020rgbt,tu2021multi,liu2022swinnet} image pairs for robust prediction, as shown in Fig.~\ref{fig::motivation} (b).
+Therefore, multi-modal SOD mainly exploits the complementary benefits of RGB-Depth (RGB-D)~\cite{piao2019depth,Zhao19CPFP,fu2020JLDCF,zhang20UCNet,liu20Learning} or RGB-Thermal (RGB-T)~\cite{tu2019rgb,tu2020rgbt,tu2021multi,liu2022swinnet} image pairs for robust prediction, as shown in Fig.~\ref{fig::motivation} (b).

-However, in real-world applications, depth and thermal infrared sensors are not widely available~\cite{zhao2022joint,Casser2019depth,xuan2021thermal,Anjith2020thermal}, and the corresponding multi-modal data are limited.
-In this case, the modality absence leads to poor performance of multi-modal models can only rely on the RGB modality and suffer from performance degradation, as shown in of Fig.~\ref{fig::performance} (a).
+However, in real-world applications, depth and thermal infrared sensors are not widely available~\cite{zhao2022joint,Casser2019depth,xuan2021thermal,Anjith2020thermal}, which results in the absence of corresponding depth or thermal modalities.
+In this case, multi-modal models can only rely on the RGB modality and suffer from performance degradation, as shown in of Fig.~\ref{fig::performance} (a).
 To preserve performance, a straightforward notion is to train an extra single-modal SOD model from scratch only for visible images.
 In this way, different models need to be designed and trained separately for single-modal and multi-modal inputs.
 For example, Liu et al.~\cite{liu2021vst} design a framework for both RGB and RGB-D SOD based on vision transformer.
-Different from the RGB SOD model, they use an exclusive cross modality transformer for the RGB-D SOD model to perform multi-modal information interaction.
-Zhou et al.~\cite{zhou2023texture} form an unsupervised framework to aggregate appearance information in single-modal or multi-modal SOD tasks through boundary-aware matching and saliency distilling.
+Different from the RGB SOD model, they use an exclusive cross-modal transformer for the RGB-D SOD model to perform multi-modal information interaction.
+Zhou et al.~\cite{zhou2023texture} form an unsupervised framework to aggregate appearance information in single-modal or multi-modal SOD tasks through corresponding boundary-aware matching and saliency distilling strategies.